traineraio/installfest2020/README.md

 ### next/link

-We can add link between pages.
-If you use next Link component instead of a, links will support preloads.
+We can add a link between pages.
+If you use the next Link component instead of a, links will support preloads.

-Add those links to both pahes
+Add those links to both pages

 ```jsx
 import Head from "next/head";